Michael-Augustine/Michael-Augustine/README.md

 # 💫 About Me:
 Hello, there!
-I'm a PhD candidate in the field of electro-optical engineering, and hardware and the Internet of Things are my passions.
+I'm a PhD student in the field of electro-optical engineering, and hardware and the Internet of Things are my passions.
 In addition, I am acquainted with programming languages like Python, C++, and Java, as well as machine learning and cloud platforms like AWS and Microsoft Azure.

 ## 🌐 Socials: